 The following stock option and awards are excluded from the above table.
 Due to the price of our common stock, it was determined that the equity portion of our director pay program was not consistent with competitive market practices (relative to our publicly-traded peer group at that time).
 Accordingly, on January 2, 2020, after consultation with Korn Ferry, Dr. Monahan and Mr. Smith received an option grant each to purchase 150,000 shares of our common stock vesting 50% immediately, 30% on the one-year anniversary of the grant date, 10% shall vest on the two-year anniversary grant date, and the remaining 10% shall vest on the three-year anniversary grant date.
 These stock option grants provided to Dr. Monahan and Mr. Smith will expire (10) years from the date of the grant, unless terminated earlier.
-For his services as lead independent director Dr. Prendergast received a grant of 400,000 restricted shares of common stock vesting 50% immediately, 30% on the one-year anniversary of the grant date, and the remaining 10% shall vest on the two-year anniversary of the grant date, 10% shall vest on the tree-year anniversary of the grant date, 10% shall vest on the three-year anniversary of the grant date, 10% shall vest on the three-year anniversary of the grant date, 10% shall vest on the three-year anniversary of the grant date.
+For his services as lead independent director Dr. Prendergast received a grant of 400,000 restricted shares of common stock vesting 50% immediately, 30% on the one-year anniversary of the grant date, and the remaining 10% shall vest on the two-year anniversary of the grant date, and the remaining 10% shall vest on the three-year anniversary of the grant date.